detrout/woldlab-rna-seq/docs/overview.rst

 processing full length RNA reads such as those produced by the Pacifc Biosystems Sequel or the Oxford Nanopore MinION.

-In addition, as time has progressed, this pipeline has a few additional quality control reports added after ENCODE 3 development completed.
+In addition, as time has progressed, we have added a few additional quality control metrics to this pipeline after the ENCODE 3 development was completed.

 Workflow
 --------